 Why God Connects Your Physical Needs to Your Spiritual Life

-This world offers so many false solutions to our hunger, but in the end they only deepen the pangs.
+This world offers so many false solutions to our needs, but in the end, these solutions only deepen the pangs.
 The gnawing within our soul finds rest only within God’s presence and within the pages of Scripture.
+We are more than physical beings.

 - We eat, but we hunger again.